OleksiiDmitriiev/beauty-saloon/README.md

 ## Database Overview

-Our Beauty Saloon project employs a relational database to manage various aspects of our saloon business.
+Our Beauty Saloon project employs a PostgreSQL relational database to manage various aspects of our saloon business.
+We are using PostgreSQL version 15.2.
 Below is an overview of the key entities in our database, along with their descriptions and relationships.

 <div style="text-align:center;">